ArmDeveloperEcosystem/kubearchinspect/README.md

 ### Errors in Output

-If there is an error checking an image the tool will display the 🚫 symbol and give a short description of the error at the end of the line.
+If there is an error whilst checking an image, the tool will display the 🚫 symbol and give a short description of the error at the end of the line.
 The current common errors are:

 - Authentication error.
 This usually means that you are missing your docker credentials or that you are denied access to the registry.
 - Communication error.
 Could mean that the URL host doesn't exist or that its down.
 - Image not found.
-- Unknown error, run in debug mode for more info -d
+- Unknown error, run in debug mode using the flag `-d` for more info

 ## Private Registry Authentication